Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect

-\end{lemma} \begin{proof} First part of the lemma is standard.
-For the second part, we use integration by parts.
-See \cite{munshi1} for more details. \end{proof} We will use the above lemma later at several places whenever the phase function does not have any stationary point.
-In case there is a single stationary point, we use the following stationary phase expansion. \begin{lemma} Let $I$, $f$ and $g$ be as above.
+\end{lemma} \begin{proof} See \cite[Subsection 2.2]{munshi1} and \cite[Lemma 5.1.4]{Huxley}. \end{proof} We apply the above lemma for $r=1$ whenever the phase function $f$ does not have any stationary point.
+We will also apply it for $r=2$ and $3$.
+In case there is a unique stationary point, we use the following stationary phase expansion. \begin{lemma} Let $I$, $f$ and $g$ be as above.
 Let $0 < \delta < 1/10$, $X$, $Y$, $U$, $Q>0$, $Z:= Q+X+Y+b-a+1$, and assume that

 Further, assume that $g$ satisfies